 Mantels was the first to point out that Jacob von Melle had written down the text in a wrong order.
 In one case Death tells the debauched nobleman that he shall receive great wages for his work.
-Apparently the nobleman had been interchanged with the mayor - both in the painting and in the text.
+Apparently the nobleman had been interchanged with the mayor - both in the painting and in the text (page 9).

 In the other place the merchant speaks about "my handicraft".
-Here the merchant and the craftsman have traded places - but only in the text - the picture of the craftsman still shows a merchant with spurs (picture to the left).
+Here the merchant and the craftsman have traded places (page 8) but only in the text - the picture of the craftsman still shows a merchant with spurs (picture to the left).

-Mantels arranged the text in a more sensible way as described on the page about Jacob von Melle.
+Mantels arranged the text in a more sensible way (page 6 and following) as described on the table further below.
 But Mantels also wanted to explain how the verses could have become so jumbled.

 Mantels suggested that the original dance of death from 1463 had been painted on wood tables — with 1 human and 1 Death per table.
 These tables could have shuffled when the painting was copied in 1701.